-Students who transfer credits from non-English-speaking countries are responsible to provide a certified translation of transcripts and course descriptions.
+Students who transfer credits from non-English-speaking countries are responsible to provide a certified translation of course descriptions.
 This certification may be made by (1) a commercial certifying organization or (2) an individual with appropriate credentials in the country where the student attended college.
-A copy of the transcript in the native language must accompany the certified translation.